 Winter time with an indoor pot-bellied or mini pig can be a handful.
 They hate the cold and love food and stimulation.
-Here are some tips that have been a lifesaver in our house for our pet pig Bently.
+Here are some tips that have been a lifesaver in our house for our pet pig Bentley.

-It’s been an entire year of waking up at 4 am, 5 am if I’m lucky to feed my adorable always hungry mini pig, Bently.
+It’s been an entire year of waking up at 4 am, 5 am if I’m lucky to feed my adorable always hungry mini pig, Bentley.
 I’ve been in love with pigs since I was a little girl.
 I showed a couple in 4-H as a kid and never stopped hoping to have my very own one day.

 Last year right after Thanksgiving we brought our first miniature pig to our farmhouse.
 It was quite the learning experience.
 Now that he is over a year old the winter activities have changed.
 This, of course, is one of the coldest winters we’ve had in awhile here in upstate New York.